 BA in Sociology, 2016

-Can workplace flexibility policies facilitate fathers' time with children?
+How are workplace flexibility policies associated with the amount and types of fathers' time with children?
 Using the 2017-2018 ATUS Leave Module, this study finds that fathers who have access to or use flexibility spend more family time with children when the mother is also present.